Amaya Reports Fourth Quarter and Full Year 2015 Results

 The table below presents reconciliations of Adjusted EBITDA, Adjusted Net Earnings and Adjusted Net Earnings per Diluted Share to the nearest IFRS measures:

-The table below presents certain items comprising “Other non-recurring costs” in the reconciliation table above:
+The table below presents certain items comprising “Other costs” in the reconciliation table above:

 Cautionary Note Regarding Forward Looking Statements